-Casanova met just about everyone who had power or reputation in 18th century Europe including: Madame de Pompadour, Voltaire, Rousseau, d’Alembert and Crebillon in Paris, King George III, Louis XV, Catherine the Great and Frederick the Great.
+Casanova met just about everyone who had power or reputation in 18th century Europe including: Madame de Pompadour, Voltaire, Rousseau, King George III, Louis XV, Catherine the Great and Frederick the Great.

 Unfortunately, Casanova’s name has become synonymous with womanizers, man whores, philanderers and rakes everywhere.
 He openly admits in History of my Life, to being ‘an unrepentant libertine’.